Who We Are

 Direct services through the Office of Developmental Programs IDD Waiver system and OVR PETS (high school students) and Adult Services are offered in the following PA counties: Berks, Bucks, Carbon, Columbia, Lackawanna, Lehigh, Luzerne, Northampton, Monroe, Montgomery, Wyoming, with more counties emerging all the time.

-NEPA Inclusive headquarters are located in the ‘Quality Tomato Capital of the World’, the City of Pittston, PA, with regional offices in the Lehigh Valley, PA, and Reading, PA, and soon to come in the Pocono Mountains of PA.
+PA Inclusive headquarters are located in the ‘Quality Tomato Capital of the World’, the City of Pittston, PA, with regional offices in the Lehigh Valley, PA, and Reading, PA, and soon to come in the Pocono Mountains of PA.

 Our vision that people with disabilities are fully engaged members of our communities is alive and well and growing.
 Contact us to see how we can help you or your loved one live a truly inclusive life!